bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Greg: 00:26:20

-So AJ also did his own ANYPREVOUT, and then it was separate, and then they combined.
+So AJ also did his own `ANYPREVOUT`, and then it was separate, and then they combined.
 So at some point, they combined the concepts.
 And this is BIP 118, which hasn’t changed in a while.
 Seems pretty static.